Martha's Vineyard Railroad: Development

 The line was constructed within 8 weeks across the flat, sandy soil and completed by August 7, 1874.
 Edward R. Dunham of Edgartown built one half of the bridge over the Sengekontacket Pond, while a mainland contractor built the other half.
 When the two ends met in the middle, a measurement error of more than 2 inches (50 mm) became apparent, for which the contractors blamed each other, before the necessary corrective action was taken.

 Fearing that a conventional steam locomotive might frighten horses, the railroad company purchased a dummy, a steam-powered railcar as it was used by the elevated railways in major cities.
 On August 5, 1874, while thousands were lining the tracks, the dummy began its maiden voyage.
 But it only made it to the first tight bend, as the chassis could not rotate far enough due to the sprocket and roller chain drive.
 Therefore, a conventional H.K.
 Porter steam locomotive named Active was purchased.
 On August 17, 1874, it was waiting on a flat car for the journey over the Sound, when some loaded freight cars broke loose and collided with the buffers of the flat car.
-The flat car stopped on land, but the ten-ton locomotive tipped over into the harbour basin.
-It was lifted by crane from the muddy bottom of the harbour basin and shipped to Boston to be cleaned and repaired.
+The flat car stopped on land, but the ten-ton locomotive tipped over into the harbor basin.
+It was lifted by crane from the muddy bottom of the harbor basin and shipped to Boston to be cleaned and repaired.
 When it was finally unloaded from the steamboat Island Home at Mattakeset Lodge in Katama via a special loading ramp on August 22, 1874, the summer season was almost over.
 Decorated with flags, it mastered the route to Edgartown at a brisk pace, which was celebrated as a sensation along the entire route.

 In 1876 a short half mile extension from Katama to South Beach was opened, bringing the total length of the line to 9 mi.

 It is possible to drive most all of the original right-of-way between Oak Bluffs, Edgartown, and Katama (with a few short detours).